Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 1. Remove access to stimulating apps after a set time.

 Not "reduce" — remove.
-The studies show that even 5-10 minutes of social media before bed has measurable effects on sleep onset.
-A tool like SunBreak automates this by blocking distracting apps at your set bedtime using Apple's managed settings framework.
-No bypass button, no "Ignore Limit."
-Nuclear mode blocks every app category at once for people who find workarounds.
+Studies show that even 5-10 minutes of social media before bed has measurable effects on sleep onset.
+A tool like SunBreak automates this by locking your phone at bedtime using Apple's managed settings framework — no bypass button, no "Ignore Limit."

 2. Replace phone use with a calming activity.

-The research consistently shows that replacing screen time with a non-screen wind-down activity improves sleep onset by 30-50%.
-SunBreak includes a guided wind-down routine: a breathing exercise (3 cycles of inhale-hold-exhale with an animated visual that physically activates your parasympathetic nervous system), a gratitude journal prompt, and a put-down countdown.
-These are not gimmicks — breathing exercises are one of the most studied sleep interventions, and gratitude journaling has been shown to improve sleep quality in multiple randomized controlled trials.
+Research consistently shows that replacing screen time with a non-screen wind-down activity improves sleep onset by 30-50%.
+Breathing exercises are one of the most studied sleep interventions, and gratitude journaling has been shown to improve sleep quality in multiple randomized controlled trials.
+SunBreak includes both as part of its guided wind-down routine.

 3. Add accountability.

-A 2020 study on digital wellness found that social accountability increased adherence to screen time goals by 3x compared to self-monitoring alone.
-SunBreak lets you add up to 2 accountability partners who get automatically emailed if you make 3+ bypass attempts during bedtime.
-The social cost of being caught changes the decision calculus at midnight.
+Research on digital wellness suggests that social accountability significantly increases adherence to screen time goals compared to self-monitoring alone.
+SunBreak lets you add accountability partners who get automatically notified if you repeatedly try to bypass your bedtime block.

 The Bottom Line